IMF Crisis Lending

 IMF lending in action

 The IMF provides financial support upon request by its member countries.
-Following such a request, an IMF staff team holds discussions with the government to assess the economic and financial situation and agree on the appropriate policy response.
-IMF staff and the government also assess the size of the country’s overall financing needs and the appropriate role of IMF resources in the crisis response.
+Following such a request, an IMF staff team holds discussions with the government to assess the economic and financial situation, the size of the country’s overall financing needs, and agree on the appropriate policy response.

 Rapid IMF Lending During Past Crises

 The Fund has emergency procedures in place to help provide financing at short notice.
 The Emergency Financing Mechanism was used in 1997 during the Asian crisis; in 2001 for Turkey; in 2008-09 for Armenia, Georgia, Hungary, Iceland, Latvia, Pakistan, and Ukraine; and in 2010-13 for Greece, Ireland, Portugal and Cyprus.

 When can it be used?
 When a member country faces an exceptional situation that threatens its financial stability and a rapid response is needed to contain the damage to the country or the international monetary system.